dictu-lang/Dictu/docs/docs/error-handling.md

-Note, if returning a Result type from a function there is nothing in the interpreter that will enforce both Success and Error types can be returned, or even that these are the only types that can be returned, however it is very much recommended that if you return a Result type from a function, this is the only type you ever return - this will made handling a result type much easier for the caller.
+Note, if returning a Result type from a function there is nothing in the interpreter that will enforce both Success and Error types can be returned, or even that these are the only types that can be returned, however it is very much recommended that if you return a Result type from a function, this is the only type you ever return - this will make handling a result type much easier for the caller.

 #### Success